-- If we accept your case into the program, you’ll pay a $1,000 retainer to start.
+- If we accept your case into the program, you’ll pay a retainer to start, between $1,000 and $2,500.
 Your retainer will be held in our attorney IOLTA (trust) account for the duration of the representation.

-- If you believe it makes more sense given your budget, you may choose to complete tasks in the case instead of the attorney as a cost control and savings measure.
+- You may choose to complete tasks in the case instead of the attorney as a cost control and savings measure.

 - We will bill weekly on your case.
-We typically run billing on Fridays and charge your payment method for all work performed for the week.
+We typically run billing on Friday afternoons and charge your payment method for all work performed for the week.
 These funds briefly increase your trust account balance, against which the week’s billing is applied, thereby resulting in all fees for the week being paid while maintaining your required retainer balance in our attorney trust account.

-- If your payment method is ever rejected, we would apply the funds held in trust to the balance due.
+- If your payment method fails, we will apply the funds held in trust to the balance due.
 We’d then speak with you to determine whether you’d like us to replenish the trust account and continue the representation.

-This may seem a bit complicated, but the program delivers a powerful result: associate attorney representation at less than half our lowest hourly rate, paid weekly instead of monthly.
+This may seem a bit complicated, but the program delivers a powerful result: associate attorney representation at less than half our lowest hourly rate.
 If you’re interested in our Justice for All Program, please schedule a consultation.

 Costs & Expenses of Divorce & Family Law Cases